ZeeroOG/Access-Structure-Extractor/README.md

 You can find ready to use jar files in the [releases](https://github.com/ZeeroOG/Access-Structure-Extractor/releases) section.

 ## How to use the program
 In terminal :
 ```
 java -jar Access-Structure-Extractor.jar <path-to-access-database>.accdb/.mdb <path-to-excel-export>.xls
 ```

 ## Build from source
-If you'd like to build to build from source you will need to import these librairies and their dependencies :
+If you'd like to build from source you will need to import these librairies and their dependencies :
 * [Apache POI](https://poi.apache.org/)
 * [UCanAccess](http://ucanaccess.sourceforge.net/site.html)